-3.19.1 Precedence
+3.21.1 Precedence

-Consider the expression true and false $\Rightarrow$ false.
-Depending on which of \and\ and \ $\Rightarrow$ \ has more precedence, it can either be read as (false and true) $\Rightarrow$ false = true, or as false and (true $\Rightarrow$ false) = true.
+Consider the expression true and false \Rightarrow false.
+Depending on which of and and \Rightarrow has more precedence, it can either be read as (false and true) \Rightarrow false = true, or as false and (true \Rightarrow false) = true.

-Each operator is associated to a precedence, which is an integer (can be negative!).
+Each operator is associated to a precedence, which is a floating point number (can be negative and fractional!).
 The default precedence for an operator is 20.